crunchmail/crunchmail-client-php/docs/quickstart.rst

     $entity = $client->messages->get('https://api.crunchmail.net/messages/1234/');

-Resources can also be access from some entities who have sub-resources:
+Resources can also be accessed from some entities who have sub-resources:

 .. code-block:: php